salihinsaealal/home-assistant-tnb-calculator/README.md

   - Entity: `text.tnb_calculator_afa_api_url`.
   - Lets you view/edit the AFA API URL directly in Home Assistant.
   - Attributes show `current_url`, `default_url`, and `effective_url`.

+### 🧾 State-Only Energy Entity Support

+- Import/export energy entities **no longer need an entity registry entry**.
+- If an energy sensor only exists in `hass.states` (no `unique_id`), the config flow uses a **relaxed validation path** based on state attributes (domain, unit, numeric value).
+- Existing users with registry-based entities are unaffected; this change only enables additional setups that previously failed validation.

 ## ⭐ What's New in v4.3.2